 Mental health challenges

-Mental health challenges are a common cause of disabilities worldwide, accounting for approximately one third of all disability globally, according to the World Health Organization (WHO).
+Mental health conditions are a common and leading cause of disabilities worldwide, accounting for approximately one-third of all global mental health issues and disabilities according to research by the World Health Organization (WHO).

-Mental illness such as depression, schizophrenia and other psychotic conditions, as well as epilepsy, dementia, alcohol and substance misuse often cause distressing symptoms that are not given the priority they deserve in health services.
+Mental illness such as depression, schizophrenia, and other psychotic conditions, as well disorders such as epilepsy, dementia, alcohol, and substance misuse often cause distressing symptoms that are not prioritised by health services.

 The need for community-based programs

-There is still a lot of work to be done, however through this approach more people with mental health issues will be able to receive the support that they need to assist them on their path to recovery and full participation in their community.
+There is still a lot of work to be done.
+However, through this approach, more people with mental health issues will be able to receive the support they need to assist them on their path to recovery and full participation in their community.

 How we help

-CBM’s work with people with mental health challenges in the following ways:
+CBM works with people to improve social justice and inclusion in mental health in the following ways:

 Strengthening local voice

-Individuals find out and understand their rights, share and learn insights on mental health issues and gain skills to advocate for themselves and their community.
-This brings the local voice of people with disabilities to the fore with the issues they know are central.
+Individuals find out and understand their rights, share and learn insights on mental health and well-being issues and gain skills to advocate for themselves and their community.
+This brings the local voice of people with mental health conditions and disabilities to the forefront with the issues they know are central.

 Community development

 Our partners and organisations of people with disabilities work with families and communities to raise awareness and reduce stigma relating to mental health.
-This builds understanding and breaks down the barriers being faced, so that people living with mental health challenges have opportunities including a social life, earning a decent living, and accessing other services.
+This builds understanding and breaks down barriers, so people with mental health conditions have opportunities including a social life, earning a decent living and access to other services.

 Influencing government